Global Crossing

-In 1999, during the dot-com bubble, the company was valued at $47 billion, but it never had a profitable year.
+In 1999, during the dot-com bubble, the company was valued at US$47 billion, but it never had a profitable year.
 In 2002, the company filed for one of the largest bankruptcies in history and its executives were accused of covering up an accounting scandal.
 On October 3, 2011, Global Crossing was acquired by Level 3 Communications for $3 billion, including the assumption of $1.1 billion in debt.

+History

 Founding and early growth

 In March 1997, Global Crossing was founded by Gary Winnick, the former manager of the bond desk of Drexel Burnham Lambert, and his Drexel colleagues who moved on to work at Canadian Imperial Bank of Commerce (CIBC): Abbott L. Brown, David L. Lee, and Barry Porter.
 In 1997, the company raised $35 million, including investments by Winnick and the CIBC Argosy Merchant Funds (later Trimaran Capital Partners).
 Winnick was chairman of the company from 1997 until 2002.
 In 1998, he hired Lodwrick Cook, former CEO of Atlantic Richfield Company, as co-chairman.
 John Scanlon became the first CEO of the company in the same year, but was replaced in March 1999 by Robert Annunziata, who had resigned as president of AT&T Corporation's Business Services group to "build a company from start to finish".

 In May 1999, Global Crossing made an offer to acquire US West, but was outbid by Qwest.
 In July 1999, the company acquired Global Marine Systems, the undersea cable maintenance arm of Cable & Wireless, for $885 million.
 Later that year, in September 1999, the company acquired Frontier Communications, the former Rochester Telephone Corporation, for $9.9 billion and renamed it Global Crossing North America.
 That same month, Global Crossing acquired 49% of SB Submarine Systems, and formed Asia Global Crossing, a $1.3 billion joint venture with SoftBank Group and Microsoft to build a fiber-optic network in Asia linking Japan, China, Singapore, Hong Kong, Taiwan, South Korea, Malaysia and the Philippines.
 In November 1999, Global Crossing acquired Racal Telecom for $1.65 billion.